Jakiboy/Ratr/README.md

 Router Config Extractor (GUI).

 * Extract **PPP** hidden password to be used in personal router (Home gateway).
-* Security: Avoiding default router from your ISP & Possible malwares in custom firmwares.
+* Security: Avoiding default router from your ISP or Possible malwares in custom firmwares.
 * Bypass **TR069** management parameters.
 * Automated **config file** decoder (No python scripting required!).
 * Educational purposes (Analyse parameters).